Friedrich Weyerhäuser: Early life

+Career

 His share of the funds from the sale of the family farm in Germany enabled him to move on further west in search of opportunity, and 1856 found him in Rock Island, Illinois, working on the construction of the Rock Island and Peoria Railroad.
 After a short time, he entered the sawmill of Mead, Smith and Marsh as a night fireman, quickly moving up to tallyman and then yard manager and salesman.
 When the company opened a new yard in Coal Valley, he was sent to manage it.
 Though his yard prospered, the firm got into financial difficulties, and with savings from his salary Frederick bought the business.
 Thus he began doing business under his own name.

 With his brother-in-law, Frederick Denkmann, he formed the Weyerhaeuser-Denkmann Lumber Company and began to acquire interests, including some majority interests, in many other timber companies.
-He became the central point in what was later called the "Weyerhauser Syndicate," a network of lumber interests, "reputed to have almost a hundred partners, none of whom knew the business of the others," with Weyerhaeuser as the common link.
+He became the central point in what was later called the "Weyerhauser Syndicate", a network of lumber interests, "reputed to have almost a hundred partners, none of whom knew the business of the others", with Weyerhaeuser as the common link.
 In 1872, he established the Mississippi River Boom and Logging Co., an alliance that handled all the logs that were processed on the Mississippi River.
 In 1900, Weyerhäuser bought 900,000 acres of timberland in the Pacific Northwest from James J. Hill and founded the Weyerhäuser Timber Company.
 One of the 30 factories in which he held an interest was Potlatch, later Potlatch Corporation.
 He also owned interests in the Boise Cascade Corporation.
 The Weyerhaeuser Company is still the world's largest seller of timber.

 In 1906, Weyerhäuser's business concerns entered the public eye when the Interstate Commerce Commission recommended to Congress that the lumber industry be investigated for possible anti-trust violations.
 Weyerhäuser ignored the resulting attention.

 Personal life

 Weyerhäuser married Sarah Elizabeth Bloedel on October 11, 1857.
 The couple had seven children: John P. Weyerhauser, Elise (Weyerhauser) Bancroft Hill, Margaret (Weyerhauser) Jewett, Apollonia (Weyerhauser) Davis, Charles A. Weyerhauser, Rudolph M. Weyerhauser, and Frederick E. Weyerhauser.

+With his family he lived in a house at the Weyerhauser Lake Nebagomen plant.

 In 1904, in thanks to his home community, Weyerhäuser established a music hall in Saulheim, Germany.